johannesulf/dsigma/docs/start/background.rst

     \Sigma_\mathrm{crit} (z_l, z_s) = \frac{c^2}{4\pi G} \frac{D_A (z_s)}{
         D_A (z_l) D_A (z_l, z_s)} \, .

 In the above equation, :math:`D_A` denotes the angular diameter distance as a function of redshift :math:`z`.
 Particularly, :math:`z_s` denotes the redshift of the "source" which emitted the light.
-In the weak lensing regime, the surface densities of the lenses are small compared to the critical surface density, i.e., :math:`\Delta\Sigma \lll \Sigma_\mathrm{crit}`.
+In the weak lensing regime, the surface densities of the lenses are small compared to the critical surface density, i.e., :math:`\Delta\Sigma \ll \Sigma_\mathrm{crit}`.
 In this regime, gravitational lensing will cause small, subtle changes in the apparent shapes of background source galaxies.
 Particularly, the shapes of background source galaxies will be preferentially aligned perpendicular (if :math:`\Delta\Sigma > 0`) to the foreground lens galaxies.
 This alignment can be expressed in the mean tangential shear :math:`\gamma_t`.
 In the weak lensing regime, the relationship between the different quantities is straightforward:

 .. math::